(Last updated on August 5, 2024.)

 Uniformity in Time and Size

 When aligned in time, you can tune the uniformity in time and size of notes in measures.
 “Uniformity in Time” means intervals between long and short hands (even if they are invisible) become equal.
-On the other hand, “Uniformity in Size” means the size of notes are not scaled down and intervals between long and short hands become non-uniform.
+On the other hand, “Uniformity in Size” means the size of notes is not scaled down and intervals between long and short hands become non-uniform.
 You can set the best tradeoff point between two extremes.

 Gaps for Chord Notes and Voices